 Transfer Days at ASU are events designed specifically for prospective transfer students to discover the benefits and advantages of completing their degree at Angelo State University.
 While visiting ASU, you will find out how your courses will transfer and receive an admission decision that day.

-Specifically designed for interested high school seniors and potential transfer students, Experience ASU will allow you to immerse yourself in everything our current students have access to every day.
+Specifically designed for interested high school seniors, Experience ASU will allow you to immerse yourself in everything our current students have access to every day.
 From hands-on tours of our modern facilities to learning about the rich culture and academic experience at ASU, you’ll learn why ASU is the right fit for your future.
 Family and guests are also invited to enjoy all that Experience ASU has to offer!
+When you leave our campus, you will know what it means to be an Angelo State RAM!

 Angelo State University’s 268 park-like acres of campus with groves of live oak, pecan and palm trees is situated in a residential neighborhood of San Angelo, the center of a West Texas community of more than 100,000 friendly people.